How Long After Settlement Do I Get My Money?

 • Auto insurance

 • Legal Fees: Your attorney will calculate and pay their firm for your legal fees.
 Your initial agreement with the attorney outlines these fees.
-Personal Injury attorneys will typically charge an agreed-upon percentage of the total settlement under a contingency fee agreement.
+Personal Injury attorneys typically charge an agreed-upon percentage of the total settlement under a contingency fee agreement.

 Common Terms Found in an Injury Settlement Agreement